Contact:

 Material and detailing aspects for durable results

 Durable concrete repair requires compatible material systems, suitable moisture and temperature conditions, and a careful connection to the existing concrete structure (matrix).
 Edge terminations, drip edges, and joints must be suited to the use and detailed accordingly.
 Transitions between old and new surfaces should be designed to allow meaningful future inspections and, if necessary, further preservation measures.
+Provision for drainage, avoidance of unintended restraint, and separation of dissimilar metals reduce future deterioration risks.

 Planning and code-related notes

 Planning and execution are based on recognized rules of technology and the applicable public-law requirements.
 Clear specifications, measurable quality criteria, and appropriate test plans help with tendering and awarding.
 Statements on standards, permits, and liability issues should be examined on a project-specific and expert basis.
+Repair principles, acceptance criteria, and maintenance intervals are to be documented in a way that supports verification of the intended service-life extension.